1. Jainism was founded by__________.

 Explanation: Jainism is atheistic; universe operates by natural laws.

-18. The Jain view of karma is:
+18. The Jain view of karma is__________.

 A) Ritual action